The Orchestration subtab allows configuring bootable backups to be a push-button failover to the Infrascale cloud.

 Configuring DR LAN

-With DR LAN you are able to set whether or not your VMs are able to have access outside the Infrascale cloud.
-You are also able to specify the subnet mask and the default gateway.
+With DR LAN you’re able to set if your VMs are able to have access outside the Infrascale cloud or not.
+You’re also able to specify the subnet mask and the default gateway.

 Enable DHCP and IP Restore will attempt to boot the VM with the MAC address it was up with and restore a static IP.
-If the client was backed up with a DHCP address, it will assign the boot with an address inside the DHCP range.
+If the client was backed up with a DHCP address, it’ll assign the boot with an address inside the DHCP range.

 To test the orchestration configuration, click Run.